Bar Professional Training Course (full-time)

 Learning and Teaching

-Weekly skills sessions with written and verbal feedback enable you to continually develop your written skills and skills in advocacy and conferencing.
-All advocacy tutors are ATC accredited and all REDOC (Resolution of Disputes out of Court) tutors are accredited mediators to ensure our teaching quality is of the highest standard.
-These skill sessions are also recorded for your reflection and improvement.
+Weekly skills sessions with written and verbal feedback allow you to continually develop your skills.
+All advocacy tutors are ATC accredited and all REDOC tutors are accredited mediators to ensure our teaching is of the highest standard.

 For more details see our glossary of teaching and learning terms.

-Civil Litigation, Criminal Litigation and Professional Conduct assessments are all centrally set by the Bar Standards Board and are examined by way of multiple choice and short answer questions.
-Opinion writing and drafting are locally set, unseen assessments in controlled conditions.
-All other assessments are locally set and are either completely seen or partially seen in that advanced information is made available to enable you to research the relevant areas of law.
+Civil Litigation, Criminal Litigation and Professional Conduct assessments are all set centrally by the Bar Standards Board and examined using multiple choice and short answer questions.
+Opinion Writing and Drafting are set locally as unseen assessments in controlled conditions.
+All other assessments are also set locally and are either completely seen or partially seen, in that you will receive information in advance to research the relevant areas of law.

-Mock assessments with generic and individual feedback will also be given throughout the course in all subjects to provide you with the opportunity to continuously monitor and improve your performance.
-This may be in the form of written or verbal feedback and helps you to develop the skills and techniques to deal effectively with all forms of assessment.
+Mock assessments with feedback will also be given to help you monitor and improve your performance, and deal effectively with all forms of assessment.